 If the judge decides that the facts alleged in your declaration (if true) would be enough to support a modification, the judge will schedule a hearing.

-If the judge decides that the facts alleged in your declaration (even if true) would not be enough to support a modification, the judge will refuse to have a hearing and your modification case will be dismissed.
+But, if the judge decides that the facts alleged in your declaration (even if true) would not be enough to support a modification, the judge will refuse to have a hearing and your modification case will be dismissed.

 What date do I use to calculate the one year period for changing primary custody?

-If the current custody order is based on a judge’s decision after a hearing or trial, use the date the judge made the decision to calculate the one year period.
+If the current custody order is based on a judge’s decision after a hearing or trial, use the date the judge made the decision to calculate the one-year period.
 That date may be different from the date the judge signed the order.

 What if the parent with primary custody is active in the military and is deployed?

-The court can’t permanently change custody just because a military parent has been deployed.
+The court cannot permanently change custody just because a military parent has been deployed.
 However, any parent or person listed in the order can ask the court for temporary orders that temporarily change custody during the deployment.

 The court may also make temporary changes to child support and visitation.
 For example, the court may temporarily change who pays child support.
 Or the military parent may ask the court to allow a designated person, such as a grandparent or step-parent, to visit the child while the military parent is deployed.

 When the military deployment ends, the temporary orders end.
 Custody returns to the military parent and the original child support and visitation orders resume.